New Cigarette-Free Ways to Relieve Stress

 They can turn around your whole outlook.
 You can find them in the EX Community.

-Once you go tobacco-free, the effects of caffeine can increase, potentially making you feel nervous or cranky.
+Once you go cigarette-free, the effects of caffeine can increase, potentially making you feel nervous or cranky.

 Walk the dog, run, do things with your hands — play cards, go bowling, paint or knit — anything helps.
 Dr. Hays, our Mayo Clinic expert, has additional advice about exercise here.

-Take a "cleansing" drink when you feel an urge to turn to tobacco.
+Take a "cleansing" drink when you feel an urge to smoke.

 If you're feeling tired throughout your day, it can make minor little annoyances seem like major issues.